M-Ghasemi/AutoTimer/README.md

 ## Getting Started

 I suppose you have **python3.5+**, **pip3** and **git** installed on a **linux** system.
+Python 2.7+ also might work correctly but only python 3.5+ has been tested.

 **Step 1**: Get a copy of project: